 United Kingdom Domestic Courier Market Analysis by Mordor Intelligence

-The United Kingdom domestic courier market size stands at USD 12.05 billion in 2025 and is forecast to reach USD 14.12 billion by 2030, advancing at a 3.21% CAGR between 2025-2030.
+The United Kingdom domestic courier market size is estimated at USD 12.05 billion in 2025, and is expected to reach USD 14.12 billion by 2030, at a CAGR of 3.21% during the forecast period (2025-2030).
 Sustained e-commerce demand, steady B2B premiumization, and rapid urban fleet electrification underpin this measured growth, even as labour shortages and regulatory costs place pressure on operator margins.
 Clean-air legislation continues to reward carriers with electric vans, while the rollout of micro-fulfilment centres (MFCs) shortens last-mile distances and improves asset utilisation.
 Consolidation among large parcel networks is reshaping competitive dynamics, with the Evri–DHL and InPost–Yodel deals creating entities that can each handle more than 1 billion parcels annually.
 Express services are expanding faster than the market average on the back of same-day delivery partnerships, whereas out-of-home delivery infrastructure mitigates failed-delivery costs and supports rural coverage.

 Key Report Takeaways